UX Portfolios

 6. Communication and Collaboration

 Collaboration and effective communication are vital skills in UX design.
-Use your UX designer portfolio to highlight your ability to work within a team.
-Provide examples where you worked with other designers, developers, or project managers.
+A design portfolio can also be used to highlight a designer’s ability to work in a team.
+Provide examples of instances when you worked with others—designers, developers, or project managers.
 Detail how you communicated with stakeholders and ensured to meet their requirements.

 7. Feedback and Testimonials

 Incorporate feedback and testimonials in your UX designer portfolio and their sources.
-Summarize the impact of your work on users and the business using these testimonials.
+Summarize the impact of your work on users and the business with these testimonials.
 You can also enhance the look of your portfolio through visuals.
-Additionally, you can show real-world validation and add credibility through user feedback.
-This makes your portfolio stronger and more trustworthy.
+Additionally, you can show real-world validation and add reliability through user feedback.
+This makes your portfolio stronger and more credible.

 8. Beyond the Process

-Most designers share their design thinking process in their UX portfolios.
-While this is essential, it can make portfolios monotonous.
-To make your portfolio stand out, provide a breakdown of your work.
+To make your portfolio stand out, provide a breakdown of your work—hiring managers don’t want to just see the end result, they want to see how you got there.
 Start from the research and user testing stages to wireframes and design iterations.
 Include samples of research reports, sketches, wireframes, and design prototypes.
-The goal is to show your audience how you approach UX design, leaving no room for ambiguity.
+You can even add photos of user research sessions, of your workspace, or anything that can effectively illustrate your process.
+The goal is to show your audience how you approach UX design—leave no room for ambiguity.

 9. Personal Brand and Style

 Your personal brand should be evident in your portfolio without compromising professionalism.
-The idea is to share how your personality shines through in your work, creating a personal connection.
+The idea is to share how your personality shines through in your work, which will create a personal connection.
 Infusing your personality into your portfolio makes it more engaging and memorable.

 Show Hide video transcript